In one of the last test of my camera, I would like to share with you the night photography possibilities in this tool.

 2) You – Light – Object – when you are going to capture something, which is outside the light beyond is essential to use extra high HDR level.

 3) You – Object – in this situation you can use extra high HDR level an make your photo slightly brighter.

 Now you can see the examples (Pic.23-27).

-There are different situation too, like in Pic.28, where the light source is behind the photographer and main objects are very bright but the background is almost completely dark.
-In this case you need to put extra high HDR level also.
+There is a different situation too, like in Pic.28, where the light source is behind the photographer and main objects are very bright but the background is almost completely dark.
+In this case, you need to put extra high HDR level also.

 In another situation (Pic.29, 30) the light source is quite far from you, but everything in your view is dark.
-In this event you musn’t exaggerate and try to make picture in medium HDR level only.
+In this event, you mustn’t exaggerate and try to make the picture in medium HDR level only.